APNR-C242-AP01/.github/profile/README.md

 ## Features

-- **🔍 Advanced Detection**: Utilizes YOLO for precise license plate localization
-- **📝 Accurate OCR**: Implements PaddleOCR for high-precision text extraction
-- **⚡ Real-Time Processing**: Capable of processing images and video streams instantly
-- **☁️ Cloud-Ready**: Seamless deployment on Google Cloud VPS
+- Accurate Detection: Data analysis with high accuracy levels thanks to the latest AI technology.
+- Easy Upload: Supports various photo and video formats for your flexibility.
+- Free Daily Limit: Access up to 10 uploads per day for free.
-- **📊 Flexible Scalability**: Adaptable to various image resolutions and environments
+- Data Security: You can manage your data securely and comfortably. to various image resolutions and environments

 ## Requirements